-Fusion energy, the process that powers the sun and stars, has long been viewed as the “holy grail” of energy production, with the promise to produce immense amounts of clean energy, but has long proved elusive for researchers and developers, especially getting at least as
+Fusion energy, the process that powers the sun and stars, has long been viewed as the “holy grail” of energy production, with the promise to produce immense amounts of clean energy.
+The elusive goal is getting closer, with recent breakthroughs achieving reactions which produce more energy than went in to making it and marking a significant step towards commercialization.

 Fusion developments around the world